Set an Appointment to Meet With a Local Health Insurance Agent

 Click the "Book Now" button below to visit our Facebook Appointments page.
 Or call/text us at: 800-710-5668.

 Once on the booking page choose the available appointment that best fits your schedule.
 Once the appointment is confirmed we will contact you to inquire about your preferred meeting place (phone, Zoom, office, your home, library or coffee shop).

 *Appointments during AEP/OEP (Oct-Dec) may need to be adjusted to accommodate travel times.

-Or Call and Speak With an Agent Now to Answer Your Questions.
-Call 800-710-5668
+Speak With an Agent Now to Answer Your Questions.
+Call/Text: 800-710-5668

 When it comes to buying Alabama & Indiana health insurance you have several options, but not all options are the right options for you or your situation.
 That's why it's important to work with an agent that knows the local options and has access to all of those options.
 There are two types of insurance agents, captive and independent.
 To determine the right fit for you and your family it's good to work with an independent agent/broker that isn't tied to one company and has several health insurance companies and policies that they can search to find the correct plan.
 A policy that covers what you need it to cover and works how you need your policy to work for you.

-The best thing about working with a local Alabama or Indiana health insurance agent is that it doesn't cost you anything.
+The best thing about meeting with a local health insurance agent is that it doesn't cost you anything.
 Insurance companies have to get approval through each states department of insurance before offering a product in that state.
 Part of that approval process is getting rate approval, the amount of money a policy cost.
 Embedded within this cost is agent commissions.
 Regardless, if you do or don't use an agent, you're paying agent commissions within your policy premium.
 This is why it doesn't cost any extra premium to work with an agent.
 So why not use the service you're already paying for?
 Book an appointment with a local agent today.